To TDE or not to TDE: The luminous transient ASASSN-18jd with TDE-like and AGN-like qualities: Discussion

 \section{Discussion}

 ASASSN-18jd is a unique event among transients and shares properties with optically-detected TDEs and with AGNs.
-We compare the optical and UV spectra of ASASSN-18jd to well-studied TDEs, other extragalactic transients, and objects with similar spectra in Figures \ref{fig:spec_comp} and \ref{fig:uvspec_comp}.
-In Figure \ref{fig:spec_comp}, we compare two early-time optical spectra of ASASSN-18jd to known TDEs \citep{holoien14-14ae,holoien16-14li,holoien16-15oi,hung17-16axa,blagorodnova19-15af,hung19-18kh}, as well as the composite quasar spectrum from \citet{vandenberk01}, an early-time spectrum of the TDE candidate PS16dtm \citep{blanchard17-16dtm}, an early-time spectrum of the rapid turn-on event ZTF18aajupnt/AT~2018dyk \citep{frederick19}, and the spectrum of a WR star with strong \ion{He}{ii} and \ion{N}{iii-v} features \citep{yaron12}.
-In Figure \ref{fig:uvspec_comp}, we compare a UV spectrum of ASASSN-18jd to TDEs with published UV spectra \citep{cenko16-14li,brown18-16fnl,blagorodnova19-15af,hung19-18kh}, the composite quasar spectrum from \citet{vandenberk01}, and an ``N-rich'' quasar spectrum \citep{batra14}.
+We compare the optical and UV spectra of ASASSN-18jd to well-studied TDEs, other nuclear transients, and objects with similar spectra in Figures \ref{fig:spec_comp} and \ref{fig:uvspec_comp}.
+In Figure \ref{fig:spec_comp}, we compare two early-time optical spectra of ASASSN-18jd to known TDEs \citep{holoien14-14ae,holoien16-14li,holoien16-15oi,hung17-16axa,blagorodnova19-15af,hung19-18kh}, as well as the composite quasar spectrum from \citet{vandenberk01}, an early-time spectrum of the TDE candidate PS16dtm \citep{blanchard17-16dtm}, an early-time spectrum of the changing-look LINER ZTF18aajupnt/AT~2018dyk \citep{frederick19}, and the spectrum of a WR star with strong \ion{He}{ii} and \ion{N}{iii-v} features \citep{yaron12}.
+In Figure \ref{fig:uvspec_comp}, we compare a UV spectrum of ASASSN-18jd to TDEs with published UV spectra \citep{cenko16-14li,brown18-16fnl,blagorodnova19-15af,hung19-18kh}, ZTF18aajupnt \citep{frederick19}, the composite quasar spectrum from \citet{vandenberk01}, and an ``N-rich'' quasar spectrum \citep{batra14}.